Now leaving ThriventFunds.com

 © 2024 Morningstar, Inc. All rights reserved.
 The information contained herein: (1) is proprietary to Morningstar and/or its content providers; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete, or timely.
 Neither Morningstar nor its content providers are responsible for any damages or losses arising from any use of this information.
 Past performance is no guarantee of future results.

 Large companies may be unable to respond quickly to new competitive challenges and may not be able to attain a high growth rate.
-The Fund’s value is influenced by a number of factors, including the performance of the broader market, and risks specific to the Fund’s asset classes, investment styles, and issuers.
-Markets may also be impacted by domestic or global events, including public health threats, terrorism, natural disasters or similar events.
-The Adviser's assessment of investments and ESG considerations may prove incorrect, resulting in losses or poor performance.
-Foreign investments involve additional risks, such as currency fluctuations and political, economic and market instability, which may be magnified for investments in emerging markets.
+The Fund’s value is influenced by a number of factors, including the performance of the broader market and risks specific to the Fund’s asset classes, investment styles, and issuers.
+Foreign investments involve additional risks, such as currency fluctuations and political, economic and market instability.
+The Adviser's assessment of investments may prove incorrect, resulting in losses or poor performance.
 These and other risks are described in the prospectus.